Whole Farm > Transition & Estate Planning > Getting Started

 Getting Started in Farming: Inheriting a Farm

-Inheriting a farm can be both exciting and frustrating.
+Inheriting a farm can be both exciting and daunting.
 Some people know exactly what they would like to do with the farm, but many do not.
 A number of questions and issues must be addressed before the final decisions are made.

 Evaluating the Land